 In addition, if you misspell the name of the database in the GetTable/getTable call, you won’t see any exceptions until you try to insert a record.
 This can be a hard bug to track down, so if you’re convinced everything should be working, but it isn’t, check that database name.
 Now again, these insertions on the client side are translated into HTTP requests to the service, but even on the service side this is also hidden from you.
 Instead of receiving and processing the requests, you attach custom scripts to each database operation (insert, read, update, and delete).

 These scripts are written as JavaScript functions using the same intrinsic objects and methods that are available in Node.js (all of which has nothing whatsoever to do with any client-side JavaScript in the app).
 Each function receives appropriate parameters: insert and update receive the new record, delete receives the id of the item, and read receives a query.
-All of the functions also receive a user object, if the app authenticated the user with the mobile service, and a request object that lets you execute the operation and generate what becomes the HTTP response.
+All the functions also receive a user object, if the app authenticated the user with the mobile service, and a request object that lets you execute the operation and generate what becomes the HTTP response.

 The simplest (and default) insert script, just executes the request and inserts the record, item, as-is: